The Colour Brown

 But there are also negative associations, like stupidity, a slow mind, dirt or humiliation.
 Often it just depends on context or the exact hue, since brown nuances cover a very wide spectrum and each tone can awaken different feelings.

-Brown is in a quite bad position in the list of favourite colours.
-I remember when I was in kindergarten, I picked brown as favourite colour - but just because I did not have to share it with others.
+Brown is in a quite bad position in the list of favourite colors.
+I remember when I was in kindergarten, I picked brown as favourite color - but just because I did not have to share it with others.

-Apart from that, we can trigger some lovely, down-to-earth emotions using good colour combinations involving brown.
+Apart from that, we can trigger some lovely, down-to-earth emotions using good color combinations involving brown.
 Imagine brown-white, brown-gold, brown-blue-gold...
-Come to think of it, if you add gold to brown, it indicates high quality, but still cosy at the same time.
+Come to think of it, if you add gold to brown, it indicates high quality, but still cozy at the same time.
 No other combination works like this.
 A bit tricky though, because the use of gold in digital media design is limited.

-In our case, the colour brown indicates sustainable packaging.
+In our case, the color brown indicates sustainable packaging.
 Now as a matter of fact, we follow a "green" packaging strategy at Avanova.

 Yet, if you manage to pick the right nuance and combination, you can express all the positive aspects.
 Aromatic, spicy, cuddly, fertility - woody (no dreadful tin sort of things).